timthedev07/distinct.css/README.md

 ## Command Line Arguments

-I'm to lazy to finish the rest of the documentation, I'll just leave it for now.
+I'm too lazy to finish the rest of the documentation, I'll just leave it for now.